The Jewish Town – Josefov (Židovské město)

 - The Old Jewish Cemetery – with a tomb of Rabbi Löw

-- The Old-New Synagogue – the early Gothic building of 13th century (oldest synagogue in Europe)
+- The Old-New Synagogue – the early Gothic building of the 13th century (oldest synagogue in Europe)

 Mysterious Jewish Town

-Tales, legends and other such mysteries have been woven round a good many places in Prague.
+Tales, legends and other such mysteries have been woven around a good many places in Prague.
 One of the most interesting is about Golem.
-It is said that in the attic of the Old-New Synagogue, the Golem is hidden — a mighty being made of clay that was, according to legend, created by Rabbi Loew to protect the Jewish Town.
+In the attic of the Old-New Synagogue, the Golem is hidden — a mighty being made of clay that was, according to legend, created by Rabbi Loew to protect the Jewish Town.
 Golem is inextricably linked to the mysterious atmosphere of old Prague.
 If you want to learn more about this, join us for the Jewish Tour while visiting Prague.